richelbilderbeek/ApproxyClock/FAQ.md

 About ten euros

-## Can I make anApproxyClock myself?
+## Can I make an ApproxyClock myself?

 Yes, it is rather easy.
 All schematics and code are on this GitHub.